top of page

 The robot shown above has a CNC-machined chassis combined with a 3D-printed ramp for enclosing sensors and electronics, ensuring the correct sensor tilt and eliminating blind spots.

 All these parts were designed on SolidWorks with different operations helping develop an advanced 3D space awareness and a critical thinking for creating editale complex models.
-These models were manufactured via SolidWorks CAM and Prusa Slicer, developing the necessary skills for building, maintaining and using 3D printiers.
+These models were manufactured via SolidWorks CAM and Prusa Slicer, developing the necessary skills for building, maintaining and using 3D printers.

 3Dsumo2.png